nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 Clients MUST validate each presentation in the list as specified in section 4.
 If a presentation is valid, the client uses it in its system.
 If a presentation is not valid, it MUST be rejected.
 If one or more presentations are not valid, it SHOULD NOT reject the other presentations.
-Clients SHOULD update the `timestamp` value based on the value of the return object.
+Clients SHOULD use the `timestamp` value in the return object for their next call.

 ### 3.3 List pruning